 This white paper is intended to give an overview of the new law for all interested parties.

 A major change is expanded hours for many stores across the state.
 Stores can now be open longer, as well as be open on Sundays and some holidays.

-Consumers tend to spend per capita on Sundays, and this will keep many of them from travelling out of state for their boozy needs.
+Consumers tend to spend per capita on Sundays, which will keep many of them from traveling out of state for their boozy needs.
 It will also be a boon for the PLCB store employees.
-More hours will mean more full time employees.
-Under the new legislation, Wine & Spirits stores will be able to sell lottery tickets, as well.
+More hours will mean more full-time employees.
+Under the new legislation, Wine & Spirits stores will be able to sell lottery tickets.
 This move will also require more retail staffing.

-Another change is that the PLCB no longer is required to proportionally price all wines.
-There is currently a requirement that the markup on wine and spirits be standardized, which is currently pegged at 30% .
+Another change is that the PLCB is no longer required to price all wines proportionally.
+There is currently a requirement that the markup on wine and spirits be standardized, which is currently pegged at 30%.

-That standard markup is one of the reasons why wines are more expensive in Pennsylvania than in other states.
-In wine shops in NJ and DE, high volume wines are priced with much lower margins, sometimes a cent over wholesale.
+That standard markup is one reason why wines are more expensive in Pennsylvania than in other states.
+In wine shops in NJ and DE, high-volume wines are priced with much lower margins, sometimes a cent over wholesale.

-As it is now stands, the PLCB pricing algorithm has been reverse-engineered.
-Wine distributors can game the system and insure the shelf price is very close to the winery’s suggested retail price.
+As it now stands, the PLCB pricing algorithm has been reverse-engineered.
+Wine distributors can game the system and ensure the shelf price is very close to the winery’s suggested retail price.
 Arguably, the new law allows the PLCB more negotiation leeway on wholesale pricing.

 Over time, this change will push down the wholesale price of wine, not just for the PLCB but for the forthcoming private wine and beer shops in Pennsylvania, too; those private shops are tied to the wholesale pricing the PLCB negotiates.